Parmenidas/cloud-app-with-database/README.md

 ##  Online course app
-This app is build using Django.
+This app is built using Django.
 Frontend uses Bootstrap.